Blarfnip/JRNL/README.md

 # JRNL

+## ABANDONWARE NOTICE
+_As of 2024, this project is free to use and open source._

+I strongly encourage forking the repo and building on top of this project.

+---

 #### A Simple Journaling Software for Keeping Track of Daily Thoughts

 Inspired by [@dittomat's](https://twitter.com/dittomat) journaling app which took inspiration from